jessharrison83/OVC-test/README.md

 Code test for OVC Interview

-A simple table created using React, Redux, Jest, and React Testing Library.
+A simple table created using React and Redux.
+Testing done with Jest and React Testing Library.

 **Note**